-- (1) An area management plan is- - (a) a draft area management plan that is approved as an area management plan under section 20O(1)(a); or - (b) an existing planning document that is accredited as an area management plan under section 20O(3)(a). - (2) However, if an area management plan is amended by the chief executive under section 20ZB, the area management plan is the plan as amended. - (3) Also, if an amendment of an area management plan is approved under section 20ZC, the area management plan is the amended plan as approved under that section.
+- (1) An area management plan is- - (a) a draft area management plan that is approved as an area management plan under section 20O(1)(a); or - (b) an existing planning document that is accredited as an area management plan under section 20O(3)(a); or - (c) an area management plan made by the chief executive under subdivision 2A. - (2) However, if an area management plan is amended by the chief executive under section 20ZB, the area management plan is the plan as amended. - (3) Also, if an amendment of an area management plan is approved under section 20ZC, the area management plan is the amended plan as approved under that section.